-UCL is London's leading multidisciplinary university, with 11000 staff, 35000 students and an annual income of over £1bn.
+University College London is the city's leading multidisciplinary university.
+It has 11,000 staff, 35,000 students and an annual income of over £1bn.

 From a design perspective, we had a head start because UCL had already developed its Indigo front-end framework.
 However, there were some development challenges, particularly around Search and caching.
 There are also numerous custom navigations such as the Funnelback search engine, and the Iris research database.

-Needless to say, it was very exciting to help one of the world's top academic institutions to move across to Drupal.
+Needless to say, it was very exciting to help one of the world's top academic institutions.